 SIOS LifeKeeper for Linux is sold in a purchasing bundle called SIOS Protection Suite for Linux that provides a tightly integrated combination of high availability failover clustering, continuous application monitoring, data replication, and configurable recovery policies, protecting your essential applications from downtime and disasters.
 While SIOS LifeKeeper for Linux can operate in a SAN environment to support a traditional HA hardware-based cluster, the architecture also enables a shared-nothing option to server clustering, allowing it to run SANless.
 It delivers a robust, versatile and easily configurable solution with automatic and manual failover/failback recovery policies for a wide variety of applications.

 SIOS Protection Suite for Linux includes:

 - SIOS LifeKeeper, which provides flexible SAN or SANless failover clustering software that monitors the entire application stack

 - SIOS DataKeeper, which provides fast, efficient host-based, block-level data replication for mirroring local storage in a SANless cluster configuration or replicating to remote locations or cloud for disaster recovery

-In addition, SIOS LifeKeeper supports all major Linux distributions, including Red Hat Enterprise Linux, SUSE Linux Enterprise Server, CentOS, and Oracle Linux and accommodates a wide range of storage architectures.
+In addition, SIOS LifeKeeper supports all major Linux distributions, including Red Hat Enterprise Linux, SUSE Linux Enterprise Server, Rock Linux, and Oracle Linux and accommodates a wide range of storage architectures.
 SIOS software has been adapted and optimized to run on these operating systems and the components are tested so ensure the SANless cluster solution will work on each OS.

-Lastly, with the SIOS Protection Suite for Linux, you can run your business-critical applications in a flexible, scalable cloud environment, such as Amazon Web Services (AWS) without sacrificing performance, high availability, or disaster protection.
+Lastly, with the SIOS Protection Suite for Linux, you can run your essential applications in a flexible, scalable cloud environment, such as Amazon Web Services (AWS) without sacrificing performance, high availability, or disaster protection.